kb3k/spambase-read-clean/README.md

 Update the Rplay.R file with said location.

 Step 4
-Assert *.names file
+Assert spambase.names and spambase.data files are in the intended location.

 Step 5
-Run the following command to conform the *.data to *.csv: cp -p spambase.data spambase.csv
+Run the following command to conform the *.data to the new file name (feel free to change as desired): cp -p spambase.data spambase_data_csv.txt

 Step 6
-Thrive
+Thrive.